 Site Name: Appalachian Psychology Internship

-Given the continued COVID19 crisis, Appalachian Psychology Internship is planning to hold optional in-person interviews during the 2020-2021 application cycle, with viirtual interviews (ZOOM) offered to all applicants selected for interview.
-However, if the crisis worsens, or if state and local mandates restrict travel, API may decide to only offer virtual interviews.
-That decision will be made in mid-November and will be communicated to invited applicants in the interview invitation emails.
-If on-site interview continue, they are scheduled to take place on 12/9/2020.
-Members of the training committee review all applications.
+Given the rural nature of the Appalachian Psychology Internship, on-site interviews are strongly encouraged and tentatively scheduled to take place on 12/8/2021.
+Members of the training committee review all applications the interview inviations are sent to those selected.
 Applicants selected for interview attend a group session with the Director of Clinical Training who provides information about the Program and a description of the internship year.
 After this group meeting, each applicant will have three individual interviews lasting between 20-30 minutes, as well as an opportunity to meet with current doctoral interns.

 Considering the rural nature of this internship program, the training committee believes on-site interviews are an important tool used by applicants and the program to assess fit.
 However, also related to this site's rural nature are barriers to travel.
 As such, the training committee will interview via phone or ZOOM if applicants cannot attend an on-site interview, or if on-site interviews are unrealistic with the global crisis.